 A type of ancillary product, hospital indemnity insurance can pay for expenses related to inpatient stays.
 Here’s why you should carve out a spot for these plans in your portfolio this fall.

 The Ideal Cross-Sale

 Many Medicare eligibles are attracted to Medicare Advantage (MA) plans because of their extra benefits and low, or nonexistent, premiums.
 While appealing for those reasons, $0-premium MA plans have high copays and high deductibles.
-They can also have annual out-of-pocket limits as high as $6,700.
+They can also have annual out-of-pocket limits as high as $8,300 ($8,850 in 2024).
 A tab like that can spell big trouble for seniors who require medical attention.

-For someone 65 to 84 years old, the mean length of a hospital stay is 5.2 days and the mean cost of a stay is $14,500.
+For the U.S., the average length of a hospital stay is about 4.5 days, and the average cost of an inpatient stay with an MA plan as the primary expected payer is $14,900.
 Even with health insurance, it can be tough for clients to afford their payments, especially if they’re living on a fixed income or miss work due to their illness or injury.